Soostone/cassy/README.md

   pick the serialization methodology for each of the operations.
 We provide out of box support for JSON, cereal, safecopy and plain old show/read.
+* A new `TTimeStamp` type makes it easier to have timestamps as Long-encoded columns.
+* There is now a `Retry` module for automatically retrying queries flexibly.
+Just pass any of your cassy operations to the retrying combinator and it will be retried in case of server-related failure.
+* There is now simple support for pagination of columns in wide rows, CPS-style.
+See the `paginate` function in `Database.Cassandra.Marshall`.
+* Numerous other fixes and tweaks

+### Version 0.4

+This version packs a fairly large changeset.
+It will almost definitely break your code, although the fix/adjustment is likely to be minor.

 * Vastly enhanced the Database.Cassandra.Pack module to represent types that Cassandra can sort and validate.
 * Added CasType typeclass that offers `encodeCas` and `decodeCas`